 AAP Site Ref SA Objective/s Description of Significant Effect/s Assessment against Relevant Policies/ identification of appropriate mitigation Potential Proposal Statement Enhancements Proposal Statement Modifications SA16 There is a potential loss in Open Space when development takes place, which may not be replaced.
 Policy M6 of the AAP states that where viable and feasible to do so, all development will be expected to contribute to and aid in the delivery of Green Infrastructure.
 EN1 of the Core Strategy aims to protect and improve the provision of open space.
 Therefore, if there is a loss predicted in Open Space and it is unknown how much will be lost, these policies will ensure mitigation is provided as part of any development.
 No specific enhancements proposed.
+N/A V/1.3 SA03 Part of the site is located in Flood Zones 2 and 3 and therefore is at risk of flooding.
+Policy CL2 of the AAP states that where sites are at risk of flooding and not already allocated for uses within the Plan then they should be supported by a flood risk sequential test to take account of all reasonably available sites in the area that are either allocated for development or otherwise vacant or underused.
+Those proposals which pass the sequential test will still be required to submit a Flood Risk Assessment and proposals must demonstrate that they will not increase the risk of flooding elsewhere in the city.
+Any planning application on this site must be supported by a site-specific Flood Risk Assessment.
+N/A SA16 There is a potential loss in Open Space when development takes place, which may not be replaced.
+Policy M6 of the AAP states that where viable and feasible to do so, all development will be expected to contribute to and aid in the delivery of Green Infrastructure.
+EN1 of the Core Strategy aims to protect and improve the provision of open space.
+Therefore, if there is a loss predicted in Open Space and it is unknown how much will be lost, these policies will ensure mitigation is provided as part of any development.
+No specific enhancements proposed.
 N/A V/1.8 SA03 Part of the site is located in Flood Zones 2 and 3 and therefore is at risk of flooding.
 Policy CL2 of the AAP states that where sites are at risk of flooding and not already allocated for uses within the Plan then they should be supported by a flood risk sequential test to take account of all reasonably available sites in the area that are either allocated for development or otherwise vacant or underused.
 Those proposals which pass the sequential test will still be required to submit a Flood Risk Assessment and proposals must demonstrate that they will not increase the risk of flooding elsewhere in the city.
 Any planning application on this site must be supported by a site-specific Flood Risk Assessment.
-N/A SA06/SA07 The site is in the Goitside Conservation Area and there are listed buildings adjacent to the site.
-Development could therefore impact on the character and setting of these heritage assets.
-Policy BF1 of the AAP states that all new development must demonstrate a high standard of design and preserve and enhance the character, appearance and setting of the City Centre's heritage assets by having suitable regard to the adopted Conservation Area Appraisals and Listed Building Statements.
-Development should create a strong frontage to Thornton Road and be of an appropriate scale to the surrounding context, which is varied.
 N/A